 Bait this month will be Ballyhoo, Goggle eye, Big Thread herring “Greenies”, We may see some small sardines at the North end.
-Speckled swimming crabs “Calico” have been abundant on the beaches, I would say there must be a Permit swimming close by.
+Speckled swimming crabs “Calico” are abundant on the beaches, I would say there must be a Permit swimming close by.

 March is a great month it will hold a more consistent bite and there will be more fish along the coast.
 Bluefish should be around any night we have a good wind off the ocean.
 Big Spanish Mackerel should also be in the area along with Bluefish during the day.
 On the Southern piers Snapper, Mangroves and Muttons and, in the past, I have seen some nice Cobia’s caught this month in the the 30 to 40lb range.